KILTprotocol/docs/docs/chain/collator.md

 :::

+### What will be installed

+The docker compose setup creates and deploys up to four containers, all of which are optional:

+- **Node Exporter**: collects metrics from the host machine including CPU, memory, and storage usage, and network traffic statistics
+- **Prometheus**: stores the metrics collected by Node Exporter and collects additional metrics from the blockchain node
+- **Grafana**: shows the collected metrics in a customisable dashboard and can be configured to send alerts when certain conditions are met
+- **Collator**: the collator node itself which runs one of the KILT runtimes available

-### Prerequisites
+### Installation
 Install the latest version of docker-compose from the [official docker-compose installation guide](https://docs.docker.com/compose/install/), then:

-1. Clone or download the monitoring template from the [KILT chain repo](https://github.com/KILTprotocol/docs)
+1. Clone the [entire KILT chain repo](https://github.com/KILTprotocol/docs) or download only the [monitoring template](https://github.com/KILTprotocol/docs/tree/master/collator).
 2. Change directory to the above with ```cd docs/collator```
 3. Edit the `.env` file and insert grafana admin and password
 4. Depending on the installation type either:
-  - run `docker-compose up -d` to install only prometheus and node exporter or
+  - run `docker-compose up -d` to install only Node Exporter and prometheus or
-  - run `docker-compose up --profile grafana -d` to install prometheus through grafana or
+  - run `docker-compose up --profile grafana -d` to install Node Exporter, prometheus and grafana or
-  - run `docker-compose --profile collator --profile grafana up -d` to install prometheus **and** grafana with the collator
+  - run `docker-compose --profile collator --profile grafana up -d` to install Node Exporter, prometheus, grafana **and** a collator node

 5. Secure the endpoints:
     1. Install nginx with certbot ```sudo apt install nginx certbot python3-certbot-nginx```